FOREX-Dollar holds firm as Treasury yield jumps, spurring rebound

 By Tommy Wilkes

-LONDON, Jan 12 (Reuters) - The U.S. dollar held its recent gains on Tuesday after a spike in U.S. Treasury yields lifted demand for the U.S. currency.
+LONDON, Jan 12 (Reuters) - The U.S. dollar held onto its recent gains on Tuesday after a spike in U.S. Treasury yields lifted demand for the currency.

-The dollar has been one of the biggest losers in the past 10 months as ultra-dovish policy from the Federal Reserve encouraged investors to dump the currency for alternative currencies.
-It hit more than two-and-a-half-year lows versus the euro earlier this month.
+The dollar had hit a more than 2-1/2-year low in January after sliding for months as ultra-dovish policy from the Federal Reserve encouraged investors to seek alternative currencies.

-They got no relief from Fed officials, with Atlanta Fed President Raphael Bostic declaring himself "open" to tapering in late 2021.

-The dollar index, which measures it against a basket of currencies, was last at 90.489 =USD, unchanged on the day.
-It has bounced off lows of 89.206 clocked up last week.
+The dollar index, which measures the greenback against a basket of currencies, was unchanged at 90.438 =USD, above lows of 89.206 hit last week.

 Against the euro, the dollar stood still at $1.2153 EUR=EBS.